StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Show stream status

-The stream status provides aggregated stream latency and throughput metrics to help diagnose if the frequency of data sent to StackState should be adjusted.
-These metrics are helpful debugging why a health check takes a long time to land on the expected topology elements.
+The stream status command returns the aggregated stream latency and throughput metrics.
+This is helpful when debugging why a health check takes a long time to land on the expected topology elements.
+It will help diagnose if the frequency of data sent to StackState should be adjusted.
 The output contains a section `Errors for non-existing sub streams:` as some errors are only relevant when a sub stream could not be created, for example `StreamMissingSubStream`.
 Sub stream errors can be any of the documented [error messages](debug-health-sync.md#error-messages).